Wall of Sound (Seattle): History

 Mark Sullo and Eric Hoffman opened the shop at the intersection of Second Avenue and Bell Street in Seattle's Belltown neighborhood in May 1990.
 Jeffrey Taylor and Michael Ohlenroth purchased Wall of Sound in 2000.
 The business moved to Pine Street on Capitol in 2003, and later relocated to the intersection of 12th and Pike Street.

 In January 2004, Wall of Sound started sponsoring a monthly concert at the Jewel Box Theater to promote the store and local musicians.
 The shop has offered specials for Record Store Day.

+The shop closed permanently in 2026.